Gambling Legislation in China

 - Initially, severe punishment was imposed only on illegal gambling, but after the rise to power of the Song dynasty (960 AD – 1279 AD), gambling was completely banned.

 However, in the 16th century, Portuguese control loosened the ban on gambling in Macao, which served as a major trading center.
 By the end of the 19th century, gambling was legalized in Macao.
 Hong Kong was also granted legalized gambling center status in 1842.
 However, by the end of 1997, this status was revoked.
+You can learn more in a 7bit review.

 Is Gambling Legal in China?